influxdata/docs-v2/content/influxdb/cloud-iox/reference/sql/functions/time-and-date.md

 ### to_timestamp

-Converts a timestamp to nanosecond format.
+Converts a value to RFC3339 nanosecond timestamp format (`YYYY-MM-DDT00:00:00.000000000Z`).
+Supports timestamp, integer, and unsigned integer types as input.
+Integers and unsigned integers are parsed as [Unix nanosecond timestamps](/influxdb/cloud-iox/reference/glossary/#unix-timestamp) and return the corresponding RFC3339 nanosecond timestamp.

 ```sql
 to_timestamp(time)